alephium/www/src/content/news/alephium-launches-browser-extension-wallet-706dfeda98f5/index.md

 #### Schnorr Signatures

 Finally, the wallet features **Schnorr Signatures**.
-This is a more <a href="https://en.wikipedia.org/wiki/Schnorr_signature" >advanced signature algorithm</a> designed to be faster and more efficient than the traditional ECDSA signature algorithm.
+This is a more [advanced signature algorithm](https://en.wikipedia.org/wiki/Schnorr_signature) designed to be faster and more efficient than the traditional ECDSA signature algorithm.
 Schnorr signatures allow users to securely sign messages and verify their authenticity, ensuring their transactions are always secure and tamper-proof.
 It also provides faster transaction processing times and lower transaction fees.
-This feature enables <a href="https://nostr.com/" >nostr</a> support, making the wallet capable of signing messages in the social network.
+This feature enables [nostr](https://nostr.com/) support, making the wallet capable of signing messages in the social network.
 It could also be leveraged in other Schnorr-based applications.

 <figure id="fd0d" class="graf graf--figure graf-after--p">
 <img src="image_a2ab67a85a.jpg" class="graf-image" data-image-id="0*CFq37mhs9sgEJktE" data-width="351" data-height="577" />